elixir-error-tracker/error-tracker/guides/Getting Started.md

   otp_app: :my_app
 ```

 The `:repo` option specifies the repository that will be used by the ErrorTracker.
-You can use your regular application repository or, if you prefer to keep errors in a different database, a different one.
+You can use your regular application repository, or a different one if you prefer to keep errors in a different database.

 The `:otp_app` option specifies your application name.
 When an error happens the ErrorTracker will use this information to understand which parts of the stacktrace belong to your application and which parts belong to third party dependencies.
 This allows you to filter in-app vs third-party frames when viewing errors.

 ## Setting up the database

-Since the ErrorTracker tracks errors in the database you must create a database migration to add the `error_tracker_errors` table:
+Since the ErrorTracker stores errors in the database you must create a database migration to add the required tables:

 ```
 mix ecto.gen.migration add_error_tracker